 NIBE has a code of conduct that reflects the NIBE culture and the ten principles of the UN Global Compact.

 The Code of Conduct is reflected in NIBE’s documents on business principles, values and working methods and the content of these is based on a long tradition of honest and sincere business practices.
-The information can be found on page 25.
+The information can be found on pages 30–31.

-All companies receive the printed version in the local language.
+All employees receive the printed version in the local language.
 When a new company joins the Group, its management is obliged to communicate and implement the Code of Conduct in the organisation.

 The Code of Conduct is available to external parties and stakeholders on NIBE’s website at nibe.com.